 Or is it better to take the risks that come with less-than-good care and avoid the disruption of a move?

-We share 3 tips on how to make that tough decision, 3 ways to find a better assisted living community, and 5 ways to minimize the disruption if a move is necessary.
+We share three tips for making that tough decision, three ways to find a better assisted living community, and five ways to minimize disruption if a move is necessary.

-When making the decision to move someone with dementia, it’s important to weigh the risks of staying in the current community against the disruption of a move.
+When deciding to move someone with dementia, it’s essential to weigh the risks of staying in the current community against the disruption of a move.

-We share 3 tips to help you decide.
+We share three tips to help you decide.

 1. Exhaust all problem-solving options